JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 ````

 #### Italic
-To italicize text, add one asterisk or underscore before and after a word or phrase.
+To italicize text, add one single asterisk or underscore before and after a word or phrase.
 To italicize the middle of a word for emphasis, add one asterisk without spaces around the letters.

 *example*
 ````